The Ultimate Guide: How to Make Biltong in a Food Dehydrator

 Seasoning the Meat

 The next step in making biltong is seasoning the meat.
 For authentic flavour, it is important to use all the spices in your blend.
-The traditional biltong recipe involves marinating the meat in a combination of vinegar, salt, sugar, and other spices, including toasted coriander seed, which enhances the flavour and aids in curing by releasing its oils.
+The traditional biltong recipe involves marinating the meat in a combination of vinegar, salt, sugar, and other spices, including ground coriander seeds as part of the spice blend for curing and flavoring the biltong.
+Toasted coriander seed enhances the flavour and aids in curing by releasing its oils.
+Toasting coriander seeds releases oils that not only enhance flavor but also help suppress bacterial growth.
 Sprinkle the spice mix evenly over the meat to ensure thorough coverage before proceeding to the next step.

 Traditional Biltong Spices